What is an Environmental Review?

 What Information Does HUD Provide?

-The OneCPD Resource Exchange provides a dynamic hub for the latest Environmental Review resources, updates, and information.
+The OneCPD Resource Exchange provides a hub for the latest Environmental Review resources, updates, and information.
 To view guidance on the Federal related laws and authorities listed in HUD’s environmental review regulations at 24 CFR 50.4, 58.5, and 58.6 go to Federal Laws and Authorities.